sysen-limited/grunt-cucumber-coverage/README.md

 ![html-report](https://cloud.githubusercontent.com/assets/773633/21051809/ca2ac38c-be19-11e6-9e72-7811e2fcb73c.png)

 ## Options

+### options.coverage
+This allows for setting the coverage output directory location for reports to be generated.
+Helpful for running multiple coverage reports or wanting a single location for all temporary assets in a project.

+Type: `String`
+Default: `coverage`

+This equates to the `--dir` option for istanbul coverage.

 ### options.check
 This enables coverage checking of thresholds, if set to true then default values are used.